sele906/s427/README.md

 ### How to play

 - Go to [stanley parable fangame](https://sele906.github.io/s427/)
-- Click Speaker icon to hear Narrator's voices.
+- Click speaker icon to hear Narrator's voices.
 - Click display to lock cursor.
-- Move your mouse look around.
+- Move your mouse to look around.
 - You can walk with w,s,a,d or →, ↑, ←, ↓.
 - Click object to interact.
 - Use ESC to escape cursor.